wetransform/hc-documentation/README.md

 In order to group similar documents under the same dropdown in the website sidebar, simply include them in the same folder.
 Futher limitless nested structure can be created to make a dropdown containing more dropdowns in it for instance.

+### Reference Documents
+Documents can be referenced with relative paths.
+For instance, the reference is in a document within the folder `a`, and it is referencing a document within the folder `b`, then the path `../b/doc` can be used in an anchor element as `<a href="../b/create-dataset">Create a dataset</a>`.

+Note: the above relative referencing scheme works with the user configured `locale` accordingly. i.e. it will reference the English version if the user is using the English locale, and vice versa.

 ### Use Assets & Images
 In order to include an image in the document, use the `<img/>` tag, and make sure:
 - The image tag is properly closed, e.g. `<img src="example.png" />` is valid.
 But `<img src="example.png" >` is not. (notice the closing tag `/>`)